kevinKimanthi/phpLogin/signUp/otherFiles/README.md

-# Complete User Login & Registration system using PHP and MySQL database
+# This is a complete login with Php and MySql database

 #UserName : kevin
 #Password : pass123